-They are considered unsightly and unusual manifestations, but do not pose any infectious risk, as they are simply extra bone growths that are part of the degenerative disease.
+They are considered unsightly and unusual manifestations but do not pose any infectious risk, as they are extra bone growths that are part of the degenerative disease.

-This initial swelling and pain eventually goes away, and the patient is left with permanent bone growth that often skews the fingertip sideways.
+This initial swelling and pain eventually go away, and the patient is left with permanent bone growth that often skews the fingertip sideways.
 Surgery is often considered the last resort for treating osteoarthritis.

 Bouchard’s nodules may also be present; These are similar bony growths in the proximal interphalangeal (PIP) joints (middle finger joints) and are also associated with osteoarthritis.